paul-sud/bigbed-jaccard/README.md

 ## Details

-The minhash algorithm variant used here is bottom-_k_ minhashing, also known as one-permutation hashing (OPH), using a single 32-bit hash function described in [1].
+The minhash algorithm variant used here is bottom-_k_ minhashing, using a single 32-bit hash function described in [1].

 ## Future Work